Solar Energy

 New development areas are selected in a more energy-efficient way.
 Significant savings can be attained for the city, as the need for the provision of centralized energy sources is decreased.

-Analysing the efficiency of expansion of urban land
+Analyzing the efficiency of expansion of urban land

-The efficiency of an urban expansion plan is evaluated by analysing the compactness of the new development.
-The measure to be used is the ratio between land consumption and the population growth in the development area (UN SDG indicator 11.3.1).
+The efficiency of an urban expansion plan is evaluated by analyzing the compactness of the new development.
+The measure to be used is the ratio between land consumption and population growth in the development area (UN SDG indicator 11.3.1).
 A comparison is made between the 11.3.1 indicator of the area before and after the planned expansion with respect to regional councils.

 Expansion plans have to be available with estimates of land consumption and predicted population capacity.
 The input datasets for the analysis, available from the GeoE3 platform, on an adequate quality and harmonization level, and with permanent feature IDs for integration of external data: